Jawz84/Blog/PowerShell Contributing.md

 > - Any time you're needing to update .resx files with new strings (alternatively: build with the `-ResGen` switch)
 > - If you are getting odd errors :-)

+To run the PowerShell version you have just built, you can run `Start-DevPowerShell`, or find the pwsh executable by running `Get-PsOutput`.

+### How to run a test

+To run a test, you need to [build the pwsh binaries first](#How-to-build), (and you need the test-tool, but that is done automatically).
+Also note, if you run all tests, that's going to take some time.
+Good thing there is an easy way!

-Now you could simply run `Start-PSPester` to kick off a build, and run ALL Pester tests.
+You could simply run `Start-PSPester` to kick off a test-tool build, and run ALL Pester tests.
 This would take some time, and this is still not what you want to do when writing extra tests, or improving existing ones.
 So what do we do instead?
 We tell `Start-PSPester` which testfile we want to run: